aeternity/protocol/channels/ON-CHAIN.md

 ##### Call object

-If the `channel_force_progress_tx` is valid, the contract call in the `update` is executed upon the MPT that had been produced by the `poi`.
+If the `channel_force_progress_tx` is valid, the contract call in the `update` is executed upon the MPT that had been produced by the `offchain_trees`.
 The output is a new MPT that will represent the new off-chain channel state.
 Participants are to either continue using the channel or close it.
 If there is no later off-chain update, they are expected to use this produced MPT in both cases.

 The contract execution consumes gas.
 The `update` itself defines both the gas limit and the gas price.
 After the contract call has been executed and the real